maiani/mepgl/README.md

 * \[1\] Benfenati A., Maiani A., Rybakov F. N., Bababev E. - *Vortex nucleation barrier revisited* - https://arxiv.org/abs/1911.09513
 * \[2\] Maiani A., Benfenati A., Bababev E. - *Vortex nucleation barriers and surface fractional vortices in two-component Ginzburg-Landau model*

-If you use this code, please cite as
+If you use this code, please cite it as

 ```
 @article{mepgl,